CSS Flags

 Construction

-Created with a series of linear-gradients.
+Created with a series of linear-gradient

 Sources